Corprate Bias Ratings

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.

 Hogan Lovells has joined two legal coalitions that advocate on behalf of pro-abortion legislation and signed an open letter in support of the Equality Act (1)(2).
 The company supports ESG within its business practices and employs a Chief Diversity Officer (3)(4)(5)(6).
 The firm has also allied with the ACLU in legislative advocacy and co-led an amicus brief opposing West Virginia state legislation regarding transgender participation in women’s sports (7)(8).
+Hogan Lovells HRC 2023 CEI rating indicates the company agrees to allow a controversial stakeholder group focused on sexual identity issues to dictate marketing or advertising strategy (9)(10).
+By doing so, the company risks dividing employees, alienating customers and harming shareholders.

 Uses corporate funds to advance ideological causes, organizations, or policies hostile to freedom of expression.